 Whether you are a dragon, a monkey or a rat, Chinese New Year is always spectacular and loud.

-Easter falls on a Sunday between 22 March and 25 April, but which Sunday requires an astronomical calculation.
+Easter falls on a Sunday between 22 March and 25 April, but working out which Sunday exactly requires an astronomical calculation.

 While days and years are (fairly) neat astronomical events, what explains months, weeks, hours and minutes?